ohsunset/Snapbot/README.md

 After installing Python, open a command prompt (Windows) or terminal (macOS/Linux).

 Step 3: Navigate to the Directory
 Navigate to the directory where you saved the "snapbot by ohsunset.py" script using the cd command.
-For example, if the script is located on your desktop, you would use:cd Desktop
+For example, if the script is located on your desktop, you would use: cd Desktop

 Step 4: Install Required Packages
 In the command prompt or terminal, run the following command to install the required Python packages (pyautogui, keyboard, and tkinter):pip install pyautogui keyboard tkinter
 This command will download and install the necessary packages for the script to work.